Why your startup needs a budget

 - You can plug in actual numbers as time passes to see if your strategy is working

-LogicBoost has created a budget template specifically for tech startups – our specialty.
+LogicBoost has created a free startup budget template specifically for tech startups – our specialty.

 We deliberately keep it to a single sheet for simplicity and avoid complex formulas.
 Feel free to customize it to your liking!